eksperimental/prr/README.md

 # TODO
+* Add "delete backups" feature.
-* Escape quotes in SEARCH_PATTERN and REPLACE_PATTERN
+* Escape quotes in SEARCH_OPTIONS, SEARCH_PATTERN, REPLACE_PATTERN
 * Once tested thoroughly I will enable the "follow symlinks" options.
   Which I decide to to disable momentarily just to rest on the safe side.